You love capturing the beauty of everyday moments.

 What is Lifestyle Photography?

-Lifestyle photography involves capturing portraits and other styles of everyday photography in an artistic manner.
+Lifestyle photography involves capturing portraits and other styles of everyday photography artistically.

 Lifestyle photography has gained in popularity in the last few years.

-Ever since the prominence of social media people want to showcase their lifestyle to their friends and family.
+Ever since social media became prominent, people have wanted to showcase their lifestyles to their friends and family.

-Sometimes for show and sometimes for preserving the memory of the wonderful time that they had which they can treasure for the rest of their lives.
+Sometimes, they do it for show, and sometimes, they do it to preserve the memory of the wonderful time that they had, which they can treasure for the rest of their lives.

 There is a subtle difference between portrait & family portrait photos and lifestyle photography.

-Even though lifestyle photography involves the use of a similar technique as used in portrait photography.
+Lifestyle photography involves using a technique similar to that used in portrait photography.

-The aim is to capture the images unposed in a natural manner.
+The aim is to capture the images unposed naturally.
 Lifestyle photography is always about capturing life unposed as it happens.

 This is the critical difference between portrait photography and lifestyle photography.